• About

 The statue (called the Rotating Head of Franz Kafka) was designed by David Cerny in 2014.
 The statue cost a whopping 30 million Czech crowns to build and it was partly funded by an investing company called CPI Property Group and the Quadrio Shopping Centre.

-The statue weights impressive 39 tons (of which 24 tons is the stainless steel layers and the rest are cables and the mechanism engine).
+The statue weighs an impressive 39 tons (of which 24 tons are the stainless steel layers and the rest are cables and the mechanism engine).
 The original design was even heavier, but it had to be taken down to 39 tons (from 54 tons) because otherwise it would be too heavy to sit on the top of the car parking underneath it.

 The cables inside are over 1 km long and the individual layers move thanks to 21 different motors.